Cardinals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded a base hit in three games in a row.
-During his last five outings he is batting .250 with a double, a walk and three RBI.
+- Arraez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .263 with a double, a walk and two RBI.

 Arraez Recent Games